-- If you are administering the first or the only application role for a site, administer languages. - If you are administering additional application servers that support the same site as the first server, restore the data of the first server on the other servers.

-Tell your users about installing the fax client.
-For more information, see Using Avaya Aura® Messaging.
+- If you are administering the first or the only application role for a site, administer languages. - If you are administering additional application servers that support the same site as the first server, restore the data of the first server on the other servers. - Tell your users about installing the fax client.
+For more information, see Using Avaya Aura[®] Messaging.

-Integrating with the telephony server on page 110

-Configuring languages on page 95

-System Parameters field descriptions on page 147
+Integrating with the telephony server on page 134 Configuring languages on page 115 Restoring application files on page 288 Initial administration checklist for application roles on page 105 System Parameters field descriptions on page 178